Comments at the Disability Network West Michigan September 2014 Board Meeting

 Disability Network West Michigan could be a role model for all the employers in the service area by recruiting, hiring, and promoting people with significant disabilities.
 As DNWM succeeds, your staff with disabilities will demonstrate their ability to make important contributions to DNWM and the larger business community.
 It will lead to better job opportunities for them in the market and it will inform other employers about the benefits of hiring people with disabilities.

 A note on language contained within the Rehabilitation Act: “significant disabilities”.
 Not all health conditions are disabilities, not all people with disabilities identify with the disability community / culture, and they all don’t meet the purpose of the Act’s requirement of leaders and staff with significant disabilities.
 Individuals who see themselves as a people with disabilities, as peers in the disability community, who use various forms of equipment and / or supports for daily living and need accommodations in the work place are the best candidates for leadership and staff at a CIL.
-Many able-bodied people can learn the things that life naturally teaches people with disabilities, but it is a process that needs a deliberate effort and a work plan.
+Many non-disabled people can learn the things that life naturally teaches people with disabilities, but it is a process that needs a deliberate effort and a work plan.

 “Independent Living has a short, but proud history based on strong principles.
 Chief among those principles is Consumer Control – the belief that people with disabilities must exercise power and authority over the programs and services designed to assist them.” – CyberCIL Arizona